zachblume/autospec/README.md

 When the run completes, you'll see a summary of the tests that were run and whether they passed or failed.

-The successful specs will be saved within a `tests` folder in your working directory.
+The successful specs will be saved within the `trajectories` folder in your working directory.
 You can re-execute these tests at any time by running:

 ```
 npx playwright test
 ```

+Depending on your existing Playwright setup, you may need to add "trajectories" to the testDir in your playwright.config.js file.

 ### Using environment variables instead of passing keys as a flag